albertfares/CommitGrader/README.md

     ```bash
     pip install -r requirements.txt
     ```

 > [!WARNING]
-> In order to download the Spacy model that we use, please make sure to run the following command:
+> To download the SpaCy model used for parsing and checking imperative verbs, please run:
 >
-> `python -m spacy download en_core_web_sm`

-> [!IMPORTANT]
-> To use the `transformers` and `datasets` libraries, you need to create a Hugging Face account and configure the libraries:
-> - Go to [Hugging Face](https://huggingface.co/) and create an account.
-> - After logging in, install the Hugging Face CLI:
 > ```bash
->     pip install huggingface_hub
+> python -m spacy download en_core_web_sm
 > ```
-> - Log in to the Hugging Face CLI:
->     ```bash
->     huggingface-cli login
->     ```
->   Enter your Hugging Face API token when prompted.
-You can get your token from your [Hugging Face account settings](https://huggingface.co/settings/tokens).

-3. Train the model:
-    Open the `train.ipynb` notebook in Jupyter Notebook or Jupyter Lab, and run all the cells.
-This will train the model and save the output for commit message grading.
-> [!NOTE]
-> The training process might take some time depending on the processor of the machine it’s run on.
-If you are using an Apple Sillicon chip, GPU acceleration might not work as expected.
-The training will fall back to CPU, which may result in slower performance.
->
-> Additionally, if you encounter an error (such as an MPS error), it should be handled accordingly.

-4. Obtain the API Key:
+3. Obtain the OpenAI API key:
-    Since the code requires an API key for generating feedback, please contact me at [albert.fares@epfl.ch](mailto:albert.fares@epfl.ch) to request my personal API key.
+    Since the code requires an API key to generate feedback using GPT, please contact me at [albert.fares@epfl.ch](mailto:albert.fares@epfl.ch) to request my personal API key.
 > [!WARNING]
 >    - **Usage Guidelines:**
 >      - Please use the key responsibly, as it is tied to my personal account and has limited funds.